Mildly Modified: 1954 Kaiser Manhattan – Sold?

 December 14, 2022 Update – The seller replaced their original end-of-October Craigslist ad with a fresh listing.
 The pictures, description, and asking price all remain the same.

 Hot Rod, Restomod, Street Machine, and Rat Rod are a few nicknames used to describe various forms of modified classic cars.
-While many custom cars are easy to label with one of these terms at first glance, this 1954 Kaiser Manhattan, listed here on Craigslist in Mt.
+While many custom cars are easy to label with one of these terms at first glance, this 1954 Kaiser Manhattan, last listed in January 2023 on Craigslist in Mt.
 Laurel, New Jersey, is in a class all its own.
-The stock exterior, right down to the full wheel-cover-equipped wide whitewall tires, will make most onlookers think this is another restored Kaiser.
+Right down to the full wheel-cover-equipped wide whitewall tires, the stock exterior will make most onlookers think this is another restored Kaiser.
 Look under the hood and in the interior, however, and you’ll quickly discover a small block Chevy and modified PowerGlide in place of this car’s original L-head inline-six and three-on-the-tree-shifted manual.
 The only other modification we could spot is the under-dash-mounted aftermarket stereo with box speakers lying on the floor of the back seat area.
 Consequently, we label this Kaiser as “Mildly Modified.”

-Currently offered for $16,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is in line with the five-year rolling average of this guide’s summary for Kaiser Manhattans produced between 1952 and 1955.
+Last offered for $15,500 (the original ask was $16,500), Classic.com, the analytics and search engine for the collector car market, confirms the ask aligns with the five-year rolling average of this guide’s summary for Kaiser Manhattans produced between 1952 and 1955.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the Kaiser featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #3 “Good” estimate of $10,600 and its #2 “Very Good” appraisal of $17,000.